Everto/aanbieders-laravel-package/README.md

 );
 ```

-For information regarding all possible parameters and their properties, we kindly refer you to [http://apihelp.econtract.be/](The API documentation).
+For information regarding all possible parameters and their properties, we kindly refer you to [the API documentation](http://apihelp.econtract.be/).